3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d01/instructor_notes/installation.md

   Click the padlock in the bottom left corner so you can make changes and then check the box next to Spectacle to allow the app to control your computer.

-  Spectacle gives you the ability to move your windows around quickly so you're not wasting time draggin your mouse around
+  Spectacle gives you the ability to move your windows around quickly so you're not wasting time dragging your mouse around
   ![](.md_resources/specs.gif)